gcgrossi/NoMore_Excel_has_stopped_working/Eikonapi_stream_data.md

 In the code above:
-- we define a function that will print the information contained in the streming event.
+- we define a function that will print the information contained in the streaming event.
 - we define a streaming price with its inputs.
 - we open the streaming, wait 1 second, and then close it.

 As you can see the ```instruments``` and ```fields``` inputs are the same, but here we use the ```on_update``` event to define a callback to the ```print_update``` function, that will be called every time a new data arrives and will be passed the streaming information via the ```lambda``` function.
 If you want to know more about the functioning of ```lambda``` you can read this small tutorial [article](https://www.w3schools.com/python/python_lambda.asp).

-In the end we can achieve what we wanted in the beginning, a constant stream of data the is sent to us from the server, as we like: a nice waiter that serves data ready to be consumed, while we wait at the table and brew some coffee! ☕
+In the end, we can achieve what we wanted in the beginning, a constant stream of data that is sent to us from the server, as we like: a nice waiter that serves data ready to be consumed, while we wait at the table and brew some coffee! ☕